sparcityeu/SparseBase/docs/pages/getting_started/optional_dependencies.md

 # Optional Dependencies

-Optional dependencies in the context of sparsebase are libraries that for one reason or another can not be directly bundled sparsebase.
+Optional dependencies in the context of sparsebase are libraries that for one reason or another can not be directly bundled with sparsebase.

 ## Optional Dependency List